jewel/clearskies/protocol/core.md

 File tree representation
 ------------------------

-The entire shared directory should be scanned and an in-memory view of the tree should be created, with the following elements for each file:
+The entire shared directory should be scanned and a database of the tree should be created, with the following elements for each file:

  * relative path from inside the share, with no leading slash
  * file size in bytes
  * mtime
+ * unix mode bits
- * sha1 of file contents
+ * SHA256 of file contents
+ * a 128-bit file ID, chosen at random
+ * a 128-bit encryption key

 The "mtime" is the number of seconds since the unix epoch since the file contents were last modified.

+The unix mode bits represent the user, group, and other access modes for the file.
+This is represented as an octal number, for example "0755".

-The SHA1 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.
+The SHA256 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.

-To keep repositories in sync, files should be removed from the cache occasionally to check if they have the same SHA1 hash.
+The file ID is used for untrusted nodes.
+It should be updated when the SHA256 changes.

+The encryption key is only used when sending the file to untrusted nodes.
+It is predetermined so that all nodes agree on how to encrypt the file.
+It should be changed when the SHA256 changes.

-Software running on the Windows Operating System must translate all "\" path delimiters to "/", and must use a reversible encoding for characters that are valid in paths on unix but not on windows, such as '\', '/', ':', '*', '?', '"', '<', '>', '|'.
+Software running on an operating system that doesn't support all the characters that unix supports in a filename, such as Microsoft Windows, must ensure filenames with special characters are handled properly.
+One option is to use a reversible encoding for these characters, such as '\', '/', ':', '*', '?', '"', '<', '>', '|'.
 The suggested encoding is to use URL encoding with the percent character, followed by two hex digits.
 This should only be done for these characters and should only be reversed for these characters.

+An alternative for Windows software to path munging is to keep a record of the original path in a database and use that path as the name when communicating with other systems.

+In a similar manner, Windows software should preserve unix mode bits.
+A read-only file in unix can be mapped to the read-only attribute in Windows.
+Files that originate on Windows should be mapped to mode '0600' by default.

 File tree synchronization
 -------------------------

-In the remainder of the protocol documentation, "server" and "client" has a different meaning if one of the peers has a read-write copy of the share and the other has a read-only copy of the share.
-In that case, "server" always refers to the read-write copy and "client" to the read-only copy.
-In all other cases, "server" and "client" refer to the TCP connection initiator and receiver.

-When both peers are read-write or both are read-only, bidirectional synchronization takes place.
-If one is read-write and one is read-only, unidirectional synchronization happens.

-Once an encrypted connection is established, both peers work towards establishing a canonical view of the entire directory tree and associated metadata.
+Once an encrypted connection is established, the peers usually ask for each other's file tree listing.

+A read-write peer has a definitive view of its own files.
+A full listing of its tree is called a manifest.
+A read-write peer will generate a new manifest whenever requested by a peer.
+The manifest has a version, stored as a 64-bit integer, which starts with one and should increase whenever a file changes[1].
+The peer_id is also included, and this is then signed.

+The contents of the shared directory can diverge between two read-write peers, and stay diverged for a long time.
+(Most notably, this happens when a peer opts not to sync some files, as in "subtree copies", explained later.)
+For this reason, each read-write peer has its own manifest.
+They do not need to store any other manifest, but should store the latest version number that they have successfully synced from each peer.

+A read-only peer cannot change files, and may only have some of the files in the share.
+In order to prove to other read-only peers that the files it has are genuine, it saves the read-write manifests to disk, as well as their signature.
+It builds its manifest from the read-write manifest, called a read-only manifest, which is versioned the same way as the read-write manifest.
+When it does not have all the files mentioned

 ```json
 {